June 11th, 2014 Update: Dyslexie font is now FREE for home users. Click here to download.

 We recently heard a lot of about the now-famous OpenDyslexic font developed by Abelardo Gonzalez.
 The font has been praised by some, received mixed-reviews, or seen as not serving its intended purpose by others (also discussed on this blog in a different post).
 Regardless, many are implementing the font.
 A quick check of the OpenDyslexic Facebook page or “Products” section of the website will show just how many apps, sites, and books are using OpenDyslexic.

 Below is a video about the font.

 In addition, Christian Boer cites that research at the University of Twente supports that Dyslexie font is easier for individuals with dyslexia to read.
-A 2010 Master’s thesis on the font is available and a full report for 2012 can be found here, and a 2013 Master’s thesis here.
+A 2010 Master’s thesis on the font is available, a full report for 2012 can be found here, and a 2013 Master’s thesis here.
 This, I believe is helpful in demonstrating the usefulness of the font.
 Research studies should also be conducted using OpenDyslexic to further substantiate what users are reporting – that it is helping them read.